 This course introduces algorithms and techniques for effective data visualizations based on data science principles, graphic and communication design, visual art, perceptual and cognitive science.
 Data visualization tools are introduced.

-Prerequisite: CIS 252 or CIS 352, and MATH 248, or consent of department chair.
+Prerequisite: CIS 252 or CIS 352, CIS 301 or CSCI 157 and MATH 248 or MATH 240, or consent of department chair.

 Offered: As needed.